 Family and Child Education — The FACE program serves American Indian families with children from birth to grade three and is supported by the Bureau of Indian Education.
 Now operating in 44 American Indian schools, this incredible program provides culturally responsive education, resources and support to American Indian parents and children.
 To date, the FACE program has reached more than 25,000 families.

-TOOLS TO ASSIST LITERACY EFFORTS NATIONWIDE
+TOOLS TO ASSIST LITERACY, LEARNING EFFORTS

 PROFESSIONAL DEVELOPMENT & EXPERTISE

 Building a more literate nation takes a nation of empowered, well-informed educators.
 NCFL helps family literacy and learning practitioners aid families in need by providing the latest in professional development and best practice expertise.

 Training — NCFL continues to offer our expertise to train and empower individuals and organizations to become stronger and more prepared to help families face their challenges.
 Since 1989, NCFL has trained more than 150,000 family literacy and learning practitioners, educators and volunteers, including